Middle School Academics

-- After or during an absence, refer to the teacher’s Google site and PCR for details of missed assignments.
+- After or during an absence, refer to the teacher’s Google site and PowerSchool for details of missed assignments.
 Upon return, promptly meet with individual teachers to obtain more specific direction in regard to missed assignments as needed.
 Ask another student for missed notes and a summary of what took place in a given class.

 - Be bold and meet with teachers before and after school for clarification and help on specific homework assignments or with more general skill building.
 Teachers are available before school from 7:25-7:50 a.m. and after school from 3:20-3:45 p.m. (with exception of teacher coaches) to support students.
 Teachers are often able to make alternative arrangements when contacted in advance.

 - Parental review of a student’s planner, course Google sites and PowerSchool at intervals is recommended.

 - A public or semi-public location for completing homework in the house promotes focus.
 Parents are encouraged to check in with their student and provide structure and guidelines.

 - Parents are highly encouraged to free their student from devices during homework time.
 Social networking while completing homework is not recommended.
 Maintaining a text or video interaction focused on schoolwork is difficult.
 In most cases, social issues distract from the purpose of the assignment – building skill through repetition and/or inspiring creativity and critical thinking.

 - Establish regular breaks from sustained homework focus.
 Students in the middle years are most productive for about 25 minutes at a time.